 The income statement shows the estimated net cost of services for NAIF.
-Total budgeted expenses for NAIF in 2024-25 is \$21.8 million, largely represented by \$16.2 million in employee benefits, and \$5.1 million in suppliers.
-Suppliers include specialist staff engaged under contract; board, travel and overhead costs as well as expenses relating to Export Finance Australia, which provides services to NAIF through a service level agreement across corporate and administrative services (including financial management and reporting, human resources, information technology and communications and property management).
+Total budgeted for NAIF in 2025-26 is \$22.2 million with other revenue of \$2.3 million expected.
+Budget expenses are largely represented by \$14.9 million in employee benefits, and \$8.5 million in suppliers.
+Suppliers include specialist staff engaged under contract; board, travel and overhead costs as well as expenses relating to Export Finance Australia, which provides services to NAIF through a service level agreement across corporate and administrative services (including payroll, information technology and communications, and property management).
 Section 8(1) of the NAIF Act provides that NAIF must not make a decision after 30 June 2026 to provide financial assistance.